How to upgrade Drupal 9 to 10

 About the Author

-Goran Nikolovski is an experienced web and AI developer skilled in Drupal, React, and React Native.
+Goran Nikolovski is a web and AI developer with over 10 years of expertise in PHP, Drupal, Python, JavaScript, React, and React Native.
 He founded this website and enjoys sharing his knowledge.